markwisdomreeves/rewire-bank-project/README.md

 ## Rewire Bank Website Project

-#### This is a Full Stack Bank website project that provides a fastest and easiest ways to send and receive money to friends and families.
+#### This is a Full Stack Bank website project that provides a faster and easier ways to send and receive money to friends and families.

 #### PLEASE CLICK THIS LINK TO VIEW THE LIVE PROJECT: https://bank-c.netlify.app/